Geodesy is the Framework Behind all Navigation

 Now, this organization doesn’t physically measure anything but they collect it from organizations such as NOAA and Natural Resources Canada.
 By collaborating with these partner groups, IERS produces the International Terrestrial Referencing System which is more the physics of how the Earth moves.

-The geoid represents mean sea level or equipotential surface.
-However, it’s not only over water it includes land.
+The geoid represents the mean sea level or equipotential surface.
+However, it’s not only water, it includes the land as well.
 There are hundreds of applications in understanding gravity including the changing height and size of the ocean and ice sheets, including how the tides work.

 Just Scratching the Surface